Christmas Tree Cake in Chocolate

 We've used candy coating for accents in so many of our cake tutorials, including Elegant Chocolate Flowers Cake, Painted Buttercream & Chocolate Spheres, Custom Chocolate Accents Cake, Hanging Christmas Ornaments Cake, and many more.

-More Christmas cake Tutorials!
+More Christmas Cake Tutorials

-We hope that you enjoy the video!
-If you give this tree a try, we would love to see.
 We've made lots of free Christmas cake tutorials over the years.
 You can find the full roundup here: Favorite Christmas and Winter Cake Tutorials